Kareem411/Object-Detection/README.md

 # Object Detection

-This repository contains a Python script for performing object detection using YOLOv5 and OpenCV.
-The script allows you to detect objects in either a camera or a video feed, and you can also choose to use a mask to apply the detection only to specific areas.
+Welcome to this repository featuring a Python script for performing object detection using YOLOv5/YOLOv8 and OpenCV.
+The script allows you to detect objects in real-time through either a camera or a video feed.
+Enhance the detection accuracy by selecting an appropriate confidence threshold to optimize the results.
+Enjoy the simplicity and effectiveness of this tool for precise and efficient object detection.

 ## Requirements